First Class Mail: How Long Does First Class Mail Take?

 - First Class Mails are automatically forwarded or returned to the sender if they are undeliverable.
 It is ideal for businesses because it lets you know which of your contacts in your database are genuine.
 You may also find out which of your audience is not interested and refuse to accept the mail.

 - The First Class Mail is often perceived and treated like it is of higher importance by the recipient.
-Therefore, the chances are that the recipient will open your mailer and check out its content rather than throwing it in the bin without a second glance.
+Therefore, the chances are that the recipient will open your mailer and check out its content rather than throw it in the bin without a second glance.

 How Does First Class Mail Work?